cyrusbehr/tensorrt-cpp-api/README.md

 - You can also check out my [deep-dive video](https://youtu.be/Z0n5aLmcRHQ) in which I explain every line of code.

 ### How to debug
-- If you have issues creating the TensorRT engine file from the onnx model, I would advise using the `trtexec` command line tool (comes packaged in the TensorRT download bundle in the `/bin` directory).
-It will provide you with more debug information.
+- If you have issues creating the TensorRT engine file from the onnx model, navigate to `src/engine.cpp` and change the log level by changing the severity level to `kVERBOSE` and rebuild and rerun.
+This should give you more information on where exactly the build process is failing.

 ### Show your appreciation
 If this project was helpful to you, I would appreicate if you could give it a star.
 That will encourage me to ensure it's up to date and solve issues quickly.